MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 #### Configure SharePoint to trust AAD OIDC by using metadata endpoint

-SharePoint Server Subscription Edition now supports OIDC meta data discovery capability during configuration.
+SharePoint Server Subscription Edition now supports OIDC metadata discovery capability during configuration.

 By using the metadata endpoint provided from OIDC identity provider, some of the configuration will be retrieved from OIDC provider metadata endpoint directly, including: